OK, let’s get the basic stuff out of the way. When did the whole art thing come into your radar?

 I feel like I haven’t developed my personal style yet.
 It’s a work in progress.

-I’ve always had love for Traditional and Neo-traditional, but the last three years or so I’ve really been diving deep into black and gray realism.
+I’ve always had a love for American traditional style and Neo-traditional tattoo style, but in the last three years or so I’ve really been diving deep into black and gray realism.

 With Instagram it’s impossible not to draw inspiration from a whole threshold of them.
 A few tattooers to name would be of course Brian Murphy, Ainslie Heinlich, Mike Moses, Mitchell Allenden, Victor Chill.